 The Mediterranean Diet Is Once Again On Top—Here’s How Dietitians Hope It Evolves

-Today, U.S. News and World Reports released its official ranking for the best diets and the top honors were given to the Mediterranean diet for the fourth year in a row.
-The eating plan—which advocates for lean proteins, whole grains, seafood, and plenty of vegetables, along with the occasional glass of wine—was deemed the best by a panel of 25 experts who specialize in nutrition, obesity, diabetes, and heart disease.
+Today, U.S. News and World Reports released its official ranking for the best diets and the top honors were given to the Mediterranean diet for the seventh year in a row.
+The eating plan—which advocates for lean proteins, whole grains, fruit, legumes, and plenty of vegetables and fatty fish—was deemed the best by a panel of experts who specialize in nutrition, metabolic health, and heart disease.

-6 ways the Mediterranean diet should evolve, according to registered dietitians
+How the Mediterranean diet-focused folderol should evolve, according to registered dietitians

 "Right now most recommendations in regards to the Mediterranean diet tend to focus solely on nutrition, and leave out other important aspects of the Mediterranean lifestyle which include culture, community, and movement—all of which play a significant role in impacting the possible long-term health benefits of this particular diet," registered dietitian Megan Faletra, RD, says.